Women with polycystic ovary syndrome (PCOS) are at higher risk for several other health conditions, some of them serious.

 - Too much insulin increases the production of androgens by the ovaries.2 Having abnormally high androgens causes many of the symptoms of PCOS.

-- About 50% to 70% of women with PCOS have insulin resistance.3
+- More than one-half of women with PCOS have insulin resistance.3

 This syndrome occurs when the body is not able to balance all the chemicals and processes it needs to create and use energy.
 Its features include insulin resistance, high blood sugar, obesity, high cholesterol, and high blood pressure.